The benefits of lower costs

 Why cost matters

-You can't control the markets.
-But you can control what you pay to invest.
-And you may be surprised at how much difference that can make to your long-term success.
+No one can control the markets.
+But investors can control what they pay to invest.
+It may be eye-opening to see the difference costs can make to an investor's long-term success.

 Our client-owned structure has allowed Vanguard to offer funds at costs consistently among the lowest in the industry.
-In fact, in 2013 our funds' average expense ratio was 0.19%, far lower than the industry average of 1.08%.* That's an 82% difference in costs that could benefit your account—an advantage that compounds over time.
-The long term effects can be staggering.
+In fact, in 2014 our funds' average expense ratio was 0.18%, far lower than the industry average of 1.02%.* That's an 82% difference in costs!
+As this advantage compounds year after year, it can help investors earn more over time.
+The long-term effects can be staggering.

 Note: This illustration depicts the impact of expenses over a 30-year period.
 The hypothetical portfolio has a starting value of $100,000 and grows by an average of 6% annually.
 The portfolio balances shown are hypothetical and do not reflect any particular investment.
 The final account balances do not reflect any taxes or penalties that might be due upon distribution.
 Costs are one factor impacting total returns.
 There may be other material differences between products that must be considered prior to investing.
 Source: Vanguard.

 *Source: Lipper, a Thomson Reuters Company.